Popular Day of the Dead Flowers and Their Symbolism

 Image: Clique Images on Unsplash

-Gladioli, with their tall and elegant blooms and known less for their fragrance, are used to create bouquets and flower crowns and decorate Day of the Dead altars, gravesites, and tombstones.
-Their vibrant colors and impressive size make them a symbol of celebration of life.
-These flowers represent strength, integrity, and faithfulness.
+Gladioli are tall and elegant and known less for their fragrance.
+People use them to create bouquets and flower crowns and decorate Day of the Dead altars, gravesites, and tombstones.

-If you can’t find gladiolas, a few alternatives with similar height include:
+A few alternatives with similar height include:

 • Larkspur